vyos/vyos-documentation/docs/services.rst

   set service broadcast-relay id 1 interface 'eth5' set service broadcast-relay id 1 port '1900'

-Forward broadcasts on port 6969 for eth3, eth4
+Example #2: To Forward all broadcasts packets received on `UDP port 6969` on `eth3` or `eth4` to the other interface in this configuration.

 .. code-block:: sh